The-OpenROAD-Project/OpenLane/regression_results/README.md

     1. `regression_results/<tag>_<timestamp>.log` A log file that describes start and stopping time of a given run.
     2. `regression_results/<tag>_<timestamp>.csv` A report file that provides a summary of each run.
 The summary contains some metrics and the configuration of that run
     3. `regression_results/<tag>_<timestamp>_best.csv` A report file that selects the best configuration per design based on number of violations
-    4. `regression_results/<tag>_<timestamp>.html` A summary of the report file that provides a summary of each run.
-The summary contains the most important metrics and configuration of that run
-    5. `regression_results/<tag>_<timestamp>_best.html` A summary of the report file that selects the best configuration per design based on number of violations.
-The summary contains the most important metrics and configuration of that run

 ## Command line arguments
 <table>
     <tr>